Functional Gait Assessment (FGA)

 Obstacle negotiation

-Individuals may encounter obstacles during the assessment, requiring them to step over objects.
+During the assessment, individuals may encounter obstacles, requiring them to step over objects.
 This evaluates the ability to adapt gait to environmental challenges, offering insights into dynamic balance control.

 Narrow base of support

 The PDF likely includes a task where individuals walk with a narrow base of support, emphasizing heel-to-toe alignment.
-This assesses balance and stability under challenging conditions, reflecting real-world scenarios.
+This assessment, which reflects real-world scenarios, assesses balance and stability under challenging conditions.

 Scoring

-Functional Gait Assessment, or FGA, is similar to dynamic gait index scoring.
-You observe your client and check the score based on how fast, accurately, and independently they follow instructions.
-The Functional Gait Assessment (FGA) template scoring is based on an ordinal scale, providing a systematic way for healthcare professionals to evaluate an individual's gait performance.
+The Functional Gait Assessment template scoring is based on an ordinal scale, providing a systematic way for healthcare professionals to evaluate an individual's gait performance.
 The template assigns scores ranging from 0 to 3 for different components, with higher scores indicating better gait function.

 Typically, scoring goes as follows: